One Step Ahead of the Spider: Production

 MC 900 Ft.
 Jesus was influenced by the Miles Davis album Bitches Brew.
 He employed more of a band sound on One Step Ahead of the Spider; he spent six months listening to all the takes before adding vocals to his favorite tracks.
 Vernon Reid played guitar on "Stare and Stare".
 The album cover art is by graffiti artist Greg Contestabile.

+Critical reception

-Critical receptionTrouser Press wrote that "Griffin's connection to hip-hop is gone: the music of 'New Moon' and 'Tiptoe Through the Inferno' are free-flowing jazz in which voice serves as just one of the instruments."
+Trouser Press wrote that "Griffin's connection to hip-hop is gone: the music of 'New Moon' and 'Tiptoe Through the Inferno' are free-flowing jazz in which voice serves as just one of the instruments."
 The Calgary Herald likened the album to "a spoken word Burroughs meets Don Was when he Was (Not Was)."

 The Los Angeles Times determined that "the record's balmy and organic grooves are far from the electronic dance pulse of previous records, and now he steeps his hip-hop sensibilities in minimal, goatee-stroking jazz."
 Rolling Stone called MC 900 Ft.
 Jesus "desperately wack, browbeatingly outre."
 The Indianapolis Star concluded that "while Griffin's hip-hop sensibilities may run closer to New Age, he delivers lyrics with a cadence that shifts between those of a finger-popping, beatnik poet and a world-weary commentator on race relations."